Your Shipping is Losing you Money!

 Shipping has recently become a hot topic here in the United States.
 With many small businesses impacted by the global pandemic, we have seen many brick and mortar stores join the thousands of eCommerce sellers in marketplaces where they previously had not competed.
 Internet shopping has skyrocketed both in terms of sellers and shoppers.
 We also see political affairs affect what was once the most reliable and affordable way for an eCommerce store to transport their goods; the United States Post Office.
 With longer delays for customers, it affects the bottom line of millions of business owners across the country no matter where they are in their eCommerce maturity.

-But shipping isn’t something we should just be concerned about now; in fact, its something that has shown lasting effects to eCommerce businesses for quite a while.
+But shipping isn’t something we should just be concerned about now; in fact, its something that has shown lasting effects to business processes for quite a while.

 In a world that is getting faster and more advanced, ecommerce customers expect businesses to fulfill their orders in less time than ever before in history.
 Most customers want to receive their orders within two days.
 But when nearly 60% of online stores have seen a massive hit to their shipping practices, how do you continue to have a leg up on the market and give your customers the best shopping experience?